kamalu-chioma/kamalu-chioma/README.md

 - 👇 Scroll down to see my pinned projects.

-- 🙃 I like to play around with Python and JS.
+- 🙃 I like to play around with Python.
 I'm not necessarily limited to DS related programming.

 - ⚡ Fun fact: I do vector illustratons and  graphic designs.
 </blockquote>